 Resulting in a spectacularly elegant cupcake, that tastes every bit as good as it looks.

 During the winter months especially, weeks, indeed months can easily pass without people living in close proximity, exchanging a word.
-So it really is worth taking a few minutes out of our day once a week, or so, to make the effort to talk to those who live close by.
+Furthermore it really is worth taking a few minutes out of each day, once a week, or so, to make the effort to talk to those who live close by.

 Are you friendly with your neighbours?